intbio/MolModEdu/GROMACS/nucl/README.md

 On the top bar:
 >Favourites > Sequence

 You will see chains in the new window.
-We're going to start with histone H3, consequently, choose chain A.
+We're going to start with histone H3, consequently, choose chain A. We will make minimalistic system without any tails.
-In the histone H3 we will delete from 1st to 36th residue including.
+In the histone H3 we will delete from 1st to 43th residue including.
 Highlight chosen residues using your mouse.
 Then look at the main Chimera window where the whole system is.
 The chosen place should be also highlighted in green.

 Then still in the main window top bar:
 > Actions > Atoms/Bonds > delete